Tax treatment of payments to seconded employees

 Taxation of the salary for business success

 The changes of the PIT Act are bringing a more beneficial taxation of the part of the salary for business success.
-The part of the salary for business success is excluded from the taxable base in the amount of 100% of the average monthly wage of the employees.
+The part of the salary for business success is excluded from the taxable base in the amount of 100% of the average monthly wage of the employees in Slovenia.
 Such treatment is possible for the part of the salary for business success that is paid out once in the calendar year to all entitled employees at the same time and is fulfilling one of the following conditions:

 - All employees at the employer have the right to the pay-out of the part of the salary for business success, and the right to the part of the salary and the criteria for its pay-out are set down in the General Labour Act of the employer.